 I am a quantitative conservation biologist and a Liber Ero Postdoctoral Fellow at Carleton University.
 My research focuses on finding ways to optimize the allocation of sparse conservation funds using citizen science data.
 The goal is to pin-point where conservation actions should focus in the places where species breed, overwinter or stop over during migration.
+The second main focus of my work is data visualization and creating tools for people to explore and engage with the data we collect and process.
+These tools range from basic exploratory to decision support tools.
+These tools increase the accessibility of data to anyone with access to a browser and can help empower users to use data in a knowledge informed decision-making processes.

 Previously I worked on: “Cross-boundary Planning for Resilience and Restoration of Endangered Oak Savannah and Coastal Douglas-fir Forest Ecosystems” partly funded by the North Pacific Landscape Conservation Cooperative.